-We make forward-looking statements in this prospectus and the documents incorporated herein by reference that are subject to risks and uncertainties.
+We make forward-looking statements in this prospectus and the documents incorporated by reference in this document within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+For these statements, we claim the protections of the safe harbor for forward-looking statements contained in such Sections.
+Forward-looking statements are subject to substantial risks and uncertainties, many of which are difficult to predict and are generally beyond our control.
 These forward-looking statements include information about possible or assumed future results of our business, financial condition, liquidity, results of operations, plans and objectives.
 When we use the words "believe," "expect," "anticipate," "estimate," "plan," "continue," "intend," "should," "may" or similar expressions, we intend to identify forward-looking statements.
-Statements regarding the following subjects, among others, may beforward-looking:
+Statements regarding the following subjects, among others, may be forward-looking:

-- the use of the proceeds of this offering; - the state of government legislation, regulation and policies that support energy efficiency, clean energy and sustainable infrastructure projects and that enhance the economic feasibility of energy efficiency, clean energy and sustainable infrastructure projects and the general market demands for such projects; - · market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - our ability to complete potential new financing opportunities in our pipeline; - · our relationships with originators, investors, market intermediaries and professional advisers; - · competition from other providers of financing; - our or any other companies' projected operating results; - actions and initiatives of the U.S. federal, state and local government and changes to U.S. federal, state and local government policies and the execution and impact of these actions, initiatives and policies; - the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries; - our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - · general volatility of the securities markets in which we participate; - changes in the value of our assets, our portfolio of assets and our investment and underwriting process; - · interest rate and maturity mismatches between our assets and any borrowings used to fund such assets; - · changes in interest rates and the market value of our target assets; - changes in commodity prices; - effects of hedging instruments on our target assets; - rates of default or decreased recovery rates on our target assets; - the degree to which our hedging strategies may or may not protect us from interest rate volatility;
+- the use of the proceeds of this offering; - the state of government legislation, regulation and policies that support energy efficiency, clean energy and sustainable infrastructure projects and that enhance the economic feasibility of energy efficiency, clean energy and sustainable infrastructure projects and the general market demands for such projects; - · market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - · our ability to complete potential new financing opportunities in our pipeline; - our relationships with originators, investors, market intermediaries and professional advisers; - · competition from other providers of financing; - · our or any other companies' projected operating results; - actions and initiatives of the U.S. federal, state and local government and changes to U.S. federal, state and local government policies and the execution and impact of these actions, initiatives and policies; - · the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries; - our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - our acquisition and integration of American Wind Capital Company, LLC; - · general volatility of the securities markets in which we participate; - changes in the value of our assets, our portfolio of assets and our investment and underwriting process; - · interest rate and maturity mismatches between our assets and any borrowings used to fund such assets; - changes in interest rates and the market value of our target assets; - · changes in commodity prices; - effects of hedging instruments on our target assets;

-- impact of and changes in governmental regulations, tax law and rates, accounting guidance and similar matters; - our ability to qualify, and maintain our qualification, as a REIT for U.S. federal income tax purposes; - our ability to maintain our exception from registration under the 1940 Act; - availability of opportunities to originate energy efficiency, clean energy and sustainable infrastructure projects; - availability of qualified personnel; - · estimates relating to our ability to make distributions to our stockholders in the future; and - our understanding of our competition.
+- rates of default or decreased recovery rates on our target assets; - the degree to which our hedging strategies may or may not protect us from interest rate volatility; - · impact of and changes in governmental regulations, tax law and rates, accounting guidance and similar matters; - · our ability to qualify, and maintain our qualification, as a REIT for U.S. federal income tax purposes; - · our ability to maintain our exception from registration under the 1940 Act; - · availability of opportunities to originate energy efficiency, clean energy and sustainable infrastructure projects; - availability of qualified personnel; - estimates relating to our ability to make distributions to our stockholders in the future; and - our understanding of our competition.